Skip to content

 These guiding principles empower educators and leaders to create safe, inclusive, and supportive environments where immigrant and EL students can thrive.

-Schools must serve as safe havens where student privacy is protected, learning happens without fear of harm to them or their families, and school grounds are upheld as protected zones from ICE enforcement, ensuring every student feels secure and supported. - Ensuring Equitable Access to Education
+Schools must be spaces where student privacy is safeguarded, learning happens without fear for students or their families, and school grounds are upheld as protected zones from unwarranted ICE enforcement.

 Upholding Your Legal and Ethical Duties: Leading Safe, Supportive Schools